Hugs.Company

 📈 What you activate: Oxytocin

-Known as the “bonding hormone,” this substance floods your brain, generating deep feelings of safety and belonging.
-It is your body’s natural antidote to loneliness.
+Known as the “bonding hormone,” this substance floods your brain, generating deep sensations of safety and belonging.
+It’s your body’s natural antidote to loneliness.

 📉 What you reduce: Cortisol

-At the same time, the production of the “stress hormone” slows down.
-Your nervous system leaves the state of alert and enters recovery and calm mode.
+At the same time, production of the “stress hormone” slows down.
+Your nervous system leaves alert mode and enters recovery and calm.

 This exchange produces immediate effects: